 Here are a few final tips to keep in mind when considering capital-improvement projects.

 Pay attention to market dynamics.
-Besides surveying what your competition is or isn’t doing, keep an eye on other factors shaping your market, such as future residential and commercial developments in the pipeline.
+Besides surveying what your competition is or isn’t doing, keep an eye on other factors shaping the self storage industry, particularly in your market, such as future residential and commercial developments in the pipeline.
 These could drive the need for additional self-storage or lead to necessary projects at your facility.

 Build relationships with trustworthy vendors.3 The Forge Building Company team has your back.
 The company has completed over 500+ jobs and built over 50 million square feet.
 It is key that anyone you hire is looking after your best interests.
 Forge has your back!
 And the company provides the right team for your construction project.
 This includes a contractor, site planning engineer, building supplier, architect, and project manager.
 Build a team of people you trust to bring your project to completion.
 The Forge team knows the self storage industry.